Mindfulness as a Foundation for Healing

 Standing Face-to-Face with Ourselves

+Traditional meditation practice offers a way to develop your ability to live more mindfully while cultivating awareness and equanimity.
 Think of meditation as a bird.
-One wing is awareness and the other is equanimity.
+One wing is awareness, and the other is equanimity.
 A bird cannot fly with just one wing.
-It needs both wings to function in harmony in order to soar through the air.
+It needs both wings to function in harmony to soar through the air.

-When you makes peace with truth, you become free.
+When you make peace with truth, you become free.

 As Alyssa Scarano, LPC, describes it: